7 measures that sales leaders should take to turn “The Great Resignation” into “The Great Opportunity”

 This way, you can combine work with games and engage your reps in their activities while they work remotely.

 Most salespeople seek to get their payment quickly right now.
-A recently released poll of almost 700 sales team members conducted by payroll platform Everee found that,
+The payroll platform Everee recently released a poll of almost 700 sales team members and it revealed that,

 - 56% of respondents don’t get their commissions for at least two weeks